jasonblanchard/redux-frame/README.md

 ## FAQ
 ### Why not some other Redux side-effect library like redux-thunk, redux-saga, redux-observable?
 All these libraries have different approaches to dealing with time and sequencing.
-This library ____ has a really good write-up on the challenges inherent in dealing with time.
+[This library](https://github.com/Day8/re-frame-async-flow-fx#time) has a really good write-up on the challenges inherent in dealing with time.
 Its the stance of this library that time and sequences are best expressed with data and that we can leverage data to push effect-ful code to the boundaries of the application.
 ### How do I test it?
 That's actually one of the motivators for porting re-frame to the Redux ecosystem.
-Testing each part of your redux-frame stack in isolation should be super duper easy:
+Testing each part of your redux-frame stack in isolation should be pretty easy:

 - actions are just object literals.
 Test them if you want, it should be pretty straightforward.
 - interceptor `before()` and `after()` should be pure functions, so testing them should also be simply.